yomarfrancisco/acd-monitor/analytics/wave1/SCHEMA_WAVE1.md

 ### 4. PCA Analysis (`pca.parquet`)

 **Purpose**: Detect common factors and systematic risk

+**Note**: This artifact is optional and may be skipped if insufficient common timestamps exist.

 | Column | Type | Description |
 |--------|------|-------------|